thevtig/CapstoneProject/README.md

 - **Annual Returns:** The annual returns ranged dramatically, with portfolios containing NVDA, ROKU, and INTC leading with high returns, suggesting that random selection can occasionally construct portfolios that significantly outperform the market.

+- ### Detailed Insights from Specific Simulation Runs

+- **Run 1 Insights:** The portfolio risk ranged from approximately 22.59% for a portfolio with stocks like HD and GOOGL to 33.85% for a portfolio including NFLX and INTC, highlighting the diversity in risk due to different stock compositions.

+- **Run 2 Highlights:** The returns analysis for Run 2 emphasized the stark contrasts in portfolio performance, with some like GOOGL and ADBE bringing in an average annual return of around 45.72%, significantly outpacing others such as PEP and V, which posted close to 11.19%.

+- **Run 3 and Beyond:** Subsequent runs continued to underscore the relationship between selected stocks and portfolio outcomes.
+For instance, portfolios with a tech-heavy composition tended to show both higher risk and higher potential returns.

 ## ARIMA Model Summary and Forecast for INTC
 The ARIMA model summary for INTC revealed an AR coefficient of 0.1224 and an MA coefficient of -0.9995, hinting at the importance of the previous term and the error term in predicting future values.
 The model's adequacy is further evidenced by a low p-value for the MA term and a satisfactory Ljung-Box test result, suggesting that the residuals are independently distributed.
 Heteroskedasticity seems to be under control, as indicated by the H statistic, and the forecast for the next five periods shows a slight upward trend in the predicted mean.

-### Detailed Insights from Specific Simulation Runs

-- **Run 1 Insights:** The portfolio risk ranged from approximately 22.59% for a portfolio with stocks like HD and GOOGL to 33.85% for a portfolio including NFLX and INTC, highlighting the diversity in risk due to different stock compositions.

-- **Run 2 Highlights:** The returns analysis for Run 2 emphasized the stark contrasts in portfolio performance, with some like GOOGL and ADBE bringing in an average annual return of around 45.72%, significantly outpacing others such as PEP and V, which posted close to 11.19%.

-- **Run 3 and Beyond:** Subsequent runs continued to underscore the relationship between selected stocks and portfolio outcomes.
-For instance, portfolios with a tech-heavy composition tended to show both higher risk and higher potential returns.

 ## Conclusion